-19.122 The FCA may require a non-authorised counterparty that is subject to obligations under EMIR to provide specified information or specified documents so that it can verify FCA whether the non-authorised counterparty has complied with EMIR.
+19.122 The FCA may require a non-authorised counterparty that is subject to obligations under EMIR to provide specified information or specified decomposition to the tit can verify.

+EMIR to provide specified information or specified documents so that it can verify whether the non-authorised counterparty has complied with EMIR.
 The FCA also has the power to require a person to provide specified information or specified documents so that it can verify whether the person is subject to EMIR.
 The FCA may require the above information to be provided in such form, or to be verified or authenticated in such manner, as is reasonably required in connection with the exercise of the FCA's functions under EMIR.